jetbrains-academy/CppBasics/MemoryManagement/MemoryLayout/NullPointer/task.md

 Despite the fact that a null pointer cannot be dereferenced, it is not completely useless.
-For example, it can be used to initialize a pointer that should be reassigned to a real address later.
+For example, it can be used to initialize a pointer that will be reassigned to an actual address later.
-It is important, however, to never try to dereference such a pointer before it is reassigned to a real address.
+However, it is important never to attempt to dereference such a pointer before it has been reassigned to a real address.

 <div class="hint">

-`nullptr` is a C++ specific keyword.
+`nullptr` is a keyword specific to C++.
-In the C language, there is an equivalent constant `NULL`.
+In the C language, there is an equivalent constant: `NULL`.

 </div>

-If you have a function that receives a pointer and there is no guarantee that this pointer is not null, you can first check it before trying to dereference the pointer.
+If you have a function that receives a pointer and there is no guarantee that this pointer is not null, you can validate it before attempting to dereference the pointer.

 ```c++